chaoyangnz/loadrush/README.md

 Environment Variables:
 - General
-    - `LOADFLUX_VU_POOL_SIZE`: define how many virtual users (`VU`) how many users can be available at maximum.
-These users are volunteers, which does not necessarily mean all of them will participate the execution of your scenarios.
-You decide how many virtual users are planned and checked in/out by your testing strategy.
+    - `LOADFLUX_VU_POOL_SIZE`: define the maximum of virtual users can be available.
+These users are volunteers, which does not necessarily mean all of them will participate in the execution of your scenarios.
+You decide how many virtual users are planned by your testing strategy.
     - `LOADFLUX_DURATION`: how long you plan to run your load testing.
     - `LOADFLUX_BASE_URL`: the base url of your application.
 If you don't set, you have to use absolute URL in your request action.
     - `LOADFLUX_TEST_ID`: the test id (16 chars at most) used for different iteration of your testing.
 Default: current timestamp since unix epoch.